revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ------------

-31. Talk about a time when you had an issue with a coworker, how did you resolve that?
+31.Talk about a time when you had an issue with a coworker, how did you resolve that?

 <details markdown="1">
 <summary> Show Answer </summary>